 - ensure robust safeguarding arrangements and procedures are in operation.

 The policy and procedures will be widely promoted and are mandatory for everyone involved in facility.
 Failure to comply with the policy and procedures will be addressed without delay and may ultimately result in dismissal/exclusion from the organisation.

-The policy will be reviewed regularly and when there is change to legislation and/or government guidance.
+Our safeguarding policies are reviewed regularly and when there is change to legislation and/or government guidance.